ROCm/omniperf/docs/conceptual/pipeline-descriptions.rst

 Matrix fused multiply-add (MFMA)
 --------------------------------

-CDNA accelerators, such as the MI100 and :ref:`MI2XX <mixxx-note>`, contain specialized hardware to accelerate matrix-matrix multiplications, also known as Matrix Fused Multiply-Add (MFMA) operations.
+CDNA accelerators, such as the MI100, :ref:`MI200, and MI300<mixxx-note>`, contain specialized hardware to accelerate matrix-matrix multiplications, also known as Matrix Fused Multiply-Add (MFMA) operations.
 The exact operation types and supported formats may vary by accelerator.
 Refer to the